JacobCoats/owl-stat-bot/README.md

 settings
   - !settings prefix {prefix} - (ADMIN ONLY) changes the prefix that the bot uses to denote commands on the current server
+  - !settings enable {commandname} - (ADMIN ONLY) enables a currently disabled command
+  - !settings disable {commandname} - (ADMIN ONLY) disables a currently enabled command for all users except administrators

+help
+  - !help - provides a link to this documentation

+info
+  - !info - provides some basic information about the bot